ABC Methodology

 Tonnes of Carbon: We measure in situ carbon density per Square.

 CO2e offset: The number of tonnes of CO2e that have been sequestered within each Square to date that are additional to those that would occur in the absence of the project.
-This figure is also assessed using counterfactuals provided by 4C with the difference that it is backwards looking and based on observation rather than speculation.
-It can therefore be used as offsets for present day emissions.
+Like the additional CO2e figure it is calculated using counterfactuals, with the difference that it is backwards looking (ex post) and based on observation rather than forwards looking and based on extrapolation (ex ante).
+This figure is expected to increase as the disparity between the forest cover within the project and forest cover within the counterfactuals increases over time.
+These figures are then discounted for permanence and leakage.
+4C’s methodology is the most rigorous carbon methodology that Native is aware of and the figure stated is likely an under-estimate.
+It can therefore confidently be used as offsets for present day emissions.
 This figure updates annually.
-These can be used as offsets.

 Additionality: A % out of 100 calculated by taking the additional CO2e of a Square (calculated over a 40 year period) and dividing it by the total CO2e currently sequestered within the Square.
 This reflects the extent to which the project has been pivotal in affecting conservation outcomes.